nikitavoloboev/data/open-source/github/github-actions.md

 - [setup-julia](https://github.com/julia-actions/setup-julia) - Sets up a Julia environment for use in actions by downloading a specified version of Julia and adding it to PATH.

+## OCaml

+- [Set up OCaml](https://github.com/actions-ml/setup-ocaml) - Set up an OCaml and opam environment and add to PATH.

 ## Docker

 - [build-push-action](https://github.com/docker/build-push-action) - Builds and pushes Docker images and will log in to a Docker registry if required.